 Excursion to visit Langdra holy cave of Guru Rinpoche

 A whole day pilgrimage excursion to holy sites of Langdra caves and surround sacred sites.

-Bumthang – Gangtey (156kms 6hrs): This morning we will drive to back following the same route and visit the 453 years old Gangte Gonpa, the most important monastery of the Pedling tradition of Buddhism in western Bhutan.
-The valley is one of the most beautiful spots in the country and home to endangered Black Necked Cranes that migrate from northern Tibet to escape its harsh winter.
+Bumthang – Gangtey (156 kms 6hours): This morning we will drive to back, following the same route, and will visit the 453 years old Gangte Gonpa, the most important monastery of the Pedling tradition of Buddhism in western Bhutan.
+The valley is one of the most beautiful spots in the country and is home to endangered Black Necked Cranes, that migrate from northern Tibet to escape its harsh winter.
 One can see the cranes only in the month of (October, November, December, January, February, and midst March).
-O/n Farm House

 Departure: Farewell transfer to airport for international departure